 There’s a limit to what consumers are willing to pay, especially for a quick weekend getaway.
 Take a one-way British Airways fare from London Heathrow to Frankfurt, which has a total price of $108.20.
 In reality, only $50.90 of that is actual airfare, while $57.20 of that is taxes & fees (and these are real fees, and not carrier imposed surcharges).

 If airport taxes go up even more, that doesn’t necessarily mean the airline can just raise the fare proportionally without it impacting demand.

 What complicates things even further here is that Heathrow is privately owned.
 Back in October, Virgin Atlantic CEO Shai Weiss pointed out that the airport’s owners have been abusing their “monopoly” position, building up substantial debt leading up to the pandemic, all while paying billions of dollars in dividends to shareholders.
 Now that times are tough, the airport wants passengers (and by connection, airlines) to pay.

 This isn’t the first such attempt we’ve seen from Heathrow.
 During the pandemic, the airport has added an “exceptional regulatory surcharge,” essentially accounting for fewer travelers covering the same fixed costs.

+Airlines are obviously hugely impacted by passenger charges of this sort, since this needs to be rolled into the ticket cost, and when you consider that airline margins are razor thin, this can have a real impact on airlines.
 It really is incredible how expensive it is to fly out of Heathrow, between the airport fees and the UK Air Passenger Duty, which is potentially much bigger.